-18 2.1 President
+2.1 President

-19 The President is ultimately responsible for the effective implementation of the QCP for
+PIKA's President, Mr. Terry Kasnavia, is ultimately responsible for the effective implementation of the QCP for all field operations.
+He issues the Corporate Policy Statement and directs management and workers to follow the requirements of the QCP.

-- all field operations.
-He issues the Corporate Policy Statement and directs management and workers to follow the requirements of the QCP. - The President has chosen to delegate QA authority as defined in the following paragraphs.
+The President has chosen to delegate QA authority as defined in the following paragraphs.
 Each designee is held accountable for delegated authorities.

-24 2.2 Vice President of Operations
+2.2 Vice President of Operations

-25 The Vice President (VP) of Operations has overall authority and responsibility for quality

-26 achievement of projects and project support programs.
-He will foster a culture of

-27 excellence for quality and safety and assign responsible personnel to the Program and
+Dr. Srini Neralla PIKA's Vice President (VP) of Operations has overall authority and responsibility for quality achievement of projects and project support programs.
+He will foster a culture of excellence for quality and safety and assign responsible personnel to the Program and PM Positions.

-28 PM Positions.

-1 2.3 Corporate QA Manager
+2.3 Corporate QA Manager

-2 The QA Manager reports to the President and has the authority and overall 3 responsibility for independently verifying that guality is achieved.
-The QA Manager is 4 responsible for development, maintenance and implementation of the quality program.
-5 This responsibility includes overseeing activities under the guidance of this QCP, performing periodic reviews of the processes being implemented, evaluating any 6 7 recommendations made by the project team of the course of the program regarding 8 use of these process, and implementing continuous improvement evaluations of the 9 program.
+Scott Wardle PIKA's QA Manager reports to the President and has the authority and overall responsibility for independently verifying that quality is achieved.
+The QA Manager is responsible for development, maintenance and implementation of the quality program.
+This responsibility includes overseeing activities under the guidance of this QCP, performing periodic reviews of the processes being implemented, evaluating any recommendations made by the project team during the course of the program regarding use of these process, and implementing continuous improvement evaluations of the program.